Retail & Distribution

 While digital transformation is well within reach for luxury retailers with today’s connected commerce solutions, it’s essential for merchants to protect their customers’ privacy and their brand’s bottom line by complying with ever-changing consumer data protection rules and regulations.
 Luxury brands should expect technology partners to be well-informed on the latest privacy laws and ready to help implement best practices and software solutions that are in full compliance.

 For example, there is new European Union legislation under the General Data Protection Regulation (GDPR).
 It goes into effect May 2018.
 Any company doing business in the European Economic Area (EEA) must comply with these new consumer privacy standards.
 The paper explains that the GDPR goes well beyond the current rules around opting in and opting out.
 Retailers will need to reengage with consumers periodically to be sure they want their personal information to stay active in their systems.
 It also requires more transparency about data gathering and expands the very definition of “personal information” to include things such as cookies and advertising IDs.
 “At its most basic, GDPR means that businesses will need to be more transparent about what personal data they are holding, why they captured it and what they intend to do with it,” the paper states.

 In conclusion, the transition to digital will continue to require a careful balancing act for luxury brands.
-They must maintain their aura of exclusivity while breaking down barriers between channels and taking personalised customer service to new heights.
+They must maintain their aura of exclusivity while breaking down barriers between channels and taking personalized customer service to new heights.